Tourist Demand vs Property Supply in Bali Tourism: What’s Growing Faster—and Why That’s a Problem

 Bali has always been a popular destination for travelers, thanks to its beautiful beaches, rich culture, and stunning landscapes.
 Hello, I’m Jason, a Business Journalist from Bukit Vista and I’m going to walk you through Bali Tourism update.

-The impact of this rising supply is becoming evident, especially in the retail sector.
-According to recent survey from Bank Indonesia, the growth rate of commercial property price index has slowed, with year-on-year (YoY) growth dropping from 15.09% in Q2 2024 to 14.61% in Q3 2024.
+The effects of this rapid supply growth are becoming apparent, especially in Bali’s commercial property market.
+According to recent data from Bank Indonesia, the commercial property price index has slowed, with year-on-year growth dropping from 15.09% in Q2 2025 to 14.61% in Q3 2025.
+While the commercial property sector is still expanding, the pace of growth is not aligning with the steady but slower rise in tourism numbers, leading to an oversupply of retail and office spaces.

 Bali Tourism Boom: The Pre-COVID Growth and Rise of Digital Nomads